BrianGrant-Data/personal_timeclock/README.md

 - Allow you to set your present activity to preset options
 - Display how long you've been doing said activity at the moment
 - Display how long total you've been doing said activity since you clocked in
+- Easily/automatically save and export data to a dashboard